KastnerRG/Read_the_docs/docs/axidma2.rst

 .. image :: https://bitbucket.org/repo/x8q9Ed8/images/757890213-pynq1.png

 INPUT1, INPUT2 and OUTPUT ports are set to *axis* interfaces for streaming and *length* is set to *s_axilite* for a non-streaming interface. *axis_t* is a struct defined in the header file that is composed of an int *data* and an ap_uint<1> *last*.
 The 1-bit *last* is required for *axis* interfaces, and signals the last struct of the stream, ending the stream.
+In the pragmas, depth is set to 50 because that's the maximum number of inputs we are streaming in and out of the fabric.

 Note that